March 29, 2012: Apple settles its “Antennagate” controversy by giving affected iPhone 4 owners the chance to claim a whopping $15 payout.

 However, things came to a head when respected trade publication Consumer Reports said it could not recommend the iPhone 4 because of the defect.
 In the aftermath, Apple CEO Steve Jobs flew back early from a family holiday in Kona Village, Hawaii, to address the problem at a press conference.

 By being honest about the antenna problem, but standing by the iPhone 4, Jobs defused the situation.
 Antennagate failed to prompt the mass iPhone returns some feared.
 Nonetheless, Antennagate remains a significant moment in Apple history for several reasons.

 For starters, it marked one of the first times that Apple’s design-first approach to technology clashed with creating a product that “just worked.”

 Metal is not the ideal material to place next to an antenna.
 A design like the iPhone 4’s can create a Faraday cage that stops signals from getting in or out of the phone.

 The original iPhone got around this by using a plastic band at the bottom.
 However, for the iPhone 4, Apple design chief Jony Ive wanted to replace the plastic for aesthetic reasons.
 The design brilliance of Apple’s engineers made this possible.
 However, some argued that their solution illustrated the danger of putting form before practical function.
 (Some people continue to lodge that same accusation against Apple these days.)

 The other thing Antennagate highlighted was just how big Apple had become.
-By the time of the iPhone 4 release, Apple had transitioned from the money-losing company it was in the 1990s to become one of the most valuable businesses in the world.
+By the time of the iPhone 4 release in 2010, Apple had transitioned from the money-losing company it was in the 1990s to become one of the most valuable businesses in the world.
 What wouldn’t have been news for another company became a major story for the much-scrutinized Apple.